Badr-MOUFAD/animate-your-name-dashboard/README.md

 2. Draw your figure using your mouse curser.
 If you make a mistake do not worry, you can switch to eraser mode.

-3. After finishing, export your Grid, et Voilà.
+3. After finishing, export your Grid, et Voilà!